Three dead in east Ukraine, Putin warns of "abyss"

 Interior Minister Arsen Avakov said an armed group of about 300 separatists attacked the base with guns and petrol bombs.
 Three separatists were killed and 13 wounded, he said.
 No guardsmen were hurt.

-The new deadly clash took place hours after a modest Ukrainian military operation to recapture territory elsewhere from armed pro-Russian rebels ended in disarray on Wednesday, with troops surrendering rather than open fire.
+The new deadly clashes took place hours after a modest Ukrainian military operation to recapture territory elsewhere from armed pro-Russian rebels ended in disarray on Wednesday, with troops surrendering rather than open fire.

 THE RIGHT TO USE FORCE